COURSES

 We had a great time building the roundhouses of cobwood and strawbale at Plan-It Earth.
 Here are some pics of the cobwood build build:

 Warning: making spoons can be just as addictive as the internet.
-Here we all are last time round.
+Here we all are at the Felinganol Woodland Retreat Centre near Cardigan.

 Forest of Dean March - April 2013